Giants vs. Nationals Player Props Betting Odds

 Estrada Stats

-- Estrada has seven doubles, six home runs, eight walks and 14 RBI (44 total hits).
-He has swiped nine bases.
+- Estrada has 45 hits with seven doubles, six home runs and eight walks.
+He has driven in 14 runs with nine stolen bases.

-- Estrada hopes to build on a five-game hitting streak in this matchup.
-In his last five games he is hitting .421 with two home runs, three walks and four RBI.
+- Estrada hopes to build on a six-game hitting streak in this matchup.
+In his last 10 outings he is hitting .385 with two doubles, two home runs, three walks and seven RBI.

 Estrada Recent Games